 Acknowledgements

-Thanks to Nicolas Tremblay for excellent metadata mining, and Omar Zabaneh, Peter Shen, Michael Benediktson, and Waqar Gill for contributing to early versions of this project.
+Thanks to Nicolas Tremblay for excellent metadata mining, Jason Masih for excellent front-end work, and Omar Zabaneh, Peter Shen, Michael Benediktson, and Waqar Gill for contributing to early versions of this project.
 This work is funded in part by the Public Health Agency of Canada and a grant from the Genomics Research and Development Initiative.